Young at Heart (1995 film)

-Young at Heart is a 1995 television film directed by Allan Arkush and starring Chelsea Altman, Yannick Bisson, and Philip Bosco.
+Young at Heart is a 1995 American television film directed by Allan Arkush and starring Chelsea Altman, Yannick Bisson, and Philip Bosco.
 Frank Sinatra appears as himself in his final screen performance.
 It is also Sinatra's final role before his death.

+Plot

+After discovering that her deceased husband lost the family's bar and home to a gambling debt, a woman takes on the mobsters who threaten all she holds dear.

 Cast

 Production

 The film was shot in Toronto, staged as Hoboken, New Jersey.

 Reception

 Todd Everett of Variety praised the performance by Dukakis and wrote that "impressive perfs are given by Penny, Landers, Bosco and virtually all of the supporting players."

 Lynne Heffley of the Los Angeles Times called it a "contrived Olympia Dukakis vehicle" that is nevertheless "a guilty pleasure."